qruto/laravel-flora/README.md

 ## Goal

-The main goal of _Laravel Power_ is to automate the process of setting up a Laravel application.
+The main goal of _Laravel Power_ is define and automate the setup process of Laravel application.
 All necessary actions to make the application ready to work in one place.

-Packages discovering, assets publishing, database migrations, caching etc.
+Packages discovering, assets building and publishing, running database migrations, caching etc...

 > 🧠🚀 Put the knowledge of setup instructions at the application level.